Medals and other items of militaria provide a unique insight in to historic acts of heroism and outstanding bravery.

 Since our establishment in 1958, we have built up a database of private collectors and buyers from all over the world with a keen interest in medals and other types of military antiques.
 If you want to share the story of an historic item, we can help by reaching out to this global audience.

-If you’ve inherited a family heirloom, we would be delighted to hear from you.
+If you’ve inherited a family heirloom, we would be delighted to hear from you if you reside in the UK.
 We are also happy to assist any medal collectors who might want to reduce or refresh their collection or military medal dealers with stock they need to market.

 By taking advantage of our free medal valuations service, you will receive expert advice about the best way to achieve the maximum possible returns.